 What’s worse, in 2001, a study performed by the Cleveland Clinic concluded that the sensitization rate of PPD in African American users was 10.6% versus 4.5% in Caucasian users.
 Thus, while the Product has an unacceptable and unreasonable rate of adverse reaction in the general population, the rate of adverse reaction is even more unacceptable in African American women.

 If you or a loved one has used Clairol’s Balsam Color hair dyeing kit and suffered hair loss, burns, blistering or scarring of the scalp, you may be entitled to join a class action suit our firm has filed.
-Contact us online or call us toll free at 1-866-252-3535.
+Contact us online or call us toll free at 1-866-252-3535 for a free consultation.